Three SUNY grads launch company in Beacon

 Deane, who grew up in Westchester County, discovered Beacon when she attended dance performances at Dia.
 She moved to Beacon after graduation, finding work as a gallery attendant at the museum.
 She found Beacon appealing as a location for a dance company in part because it wouldn’t have to compete with the many similar ventures in New York City, where her two co-founders live.
 “Everyone is so interested in bringing dance to where it hasn’t been accessed,” she says.

 The troupe hopes to mix classics with contemporary.
 “We want to present programs which show the scope and continuity of modern dance,” Deane says.
 It also wants to create programs that are accessible.
 “You don’t need to have a degree in dance history to hook in to these works,” she says.
 “We’ve had people out strolling on a Sunday afternoon peek in on our open rehearsals and stay to watch.”

 Getting the company off the ground has been the expected challenge.
 “What we’re doing is so different that there is no one to ask for advice,” Deane says.
 “The licensing, in particular, has been difficult, as has finding rehearsal space and funding.”
 The troupe received a grant for its Howland performances from the New York State Council of the Arts, which Deane says “feels like a vote of confidence.”

 For tickets to the Oct.
 13 and 14 performances, which are $12 for adults and $10 for students, see aydancers.brownpapertickets.com.
 Tickets at the door are $18 and $15.
 There will be a free dress rehearsal at noon on Friday, Oct.
-12.The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+12.The Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.